How to buy Barratt Developments (BDEV) shares

 Barratt Developments's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.65.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Barratt Developments's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Barratt Developments's PEG ratio in relation to those of similar companies.